 Automation in the logistics industry

 Severe skills shortages, improvement of safety and attractiveness of positions, reduction of operating costs – lots of things have sped up the process of automation in the logistics industry.
-HHLA has already automated large parts of its container terminals and is now looking at new areas of interest, like autonomous vehicles and hyperloop technology.
 But what exactly will be automated and what are the consequences for people who have to interact with machines?

-It is often also a lack of qualified personnel that forces companies to automate processes.
-This can result in improved working conditions for workers.
-“Younger colleagues in particular find working in remote control attractive,” says iSAM boss Bernd Mann in an interview.
-“They would rather work in an air-conditioned office with a coffee machine nearby than climb all over a crane in all kinds of weather and spend their entire shift alone.”
+A shortage of skilled labour also often forces companies to automate their processes and procedures.
+This can improve working conditions for employees .
+‘Younger colleagues in particular find working in a remote control centre attractive,’ says iSAM CEO Bernd Mann in an interview.
+‘They prefer to work in the air-conditioned office with the coffee kitchen next door rather than having to climb onto the device in all weathers and spend their shift there alone.’

 Work smarter, not harder